 Healing Time and Complications

-Though complete healing of a mid-shaft humerus fracture takes several months, exercises to improve the mobility of the shoulder and elbow joints may be initiated much sooner.
+Though complete healing of a mid-shaft humerus fracture takes several months, one may initiate exercises to improve the mobility of the shoulder and elbow joints much sooner.
 The two complications usually encountered are injuries to the radial nerve and nonunion of the fracture.

 Nonunion is when the fracture does not heal.
 Several reasons could result in a nonunion.
 One of the most common reasons for nonunion is surgery.
 The soft tissues surrounding the fracture are further disrupted by surgery and this can compromise blood flow to the site of the fracture.
-While, it would be advisable to avoid surgery to prevent the risk of nonunion, but in case of a nonunion surgery is almost always needed to stimulate a healing response of the bone.
+While, it would be advisable to avoid surgery to prevent the risk of nonunion.
+But in case of a nonunion surgery, one must stimulate a healing response of the bone.